factoriocenter/factorio-admin-command-center/README.md

 If you found this mod helpful or fun:

 - ⭐ Star the repo on GitHub
-- 💬 Share with fellow admins
+- 💬 Share it with fellow admins
 - 🧠 Suggest new features or improvements!

 ---